nathanuphoff/Magritte/readme.md

 # X

-This is an experimental view library using a virtual DOM.
-Updates to the DOM and virtual DOM are made simultaneously using recursion.
-There are no tests and no bundler is used.
-This is *not* production anything.
+An experimental view library utilising a DOM abstraction and reactive incremental rendering.
+A one-way data store is built in that makes sure you won’t change the ‘kind of data’ on dispatch.
+In addition the model keeps track on changes in the global state making conditional rendering a breeze.

 To try it run `npm install` && `npm start`, then open localhost:10001/example/ in your browser.

 ## Why
-This is an experiment to see if I could get a reactive virtual DOM library going while favouring composition over inheritance. *X* is entirely free of `this` and all props are passed through children by default.
+To see if I could get a reactive virtual DOM library going while favouring composition over inheritance. *X* is entirely free of `this` and the store is passed to all child content by default.
 The template syntax is entirely JSON compatible and could therefore theoretically be pre-rendered using any language.

-## Features
+### Features
-- Virtual DOM,
+- A DOM abstraction,
 - Incremental updates,
-- Supports SVG including namespaced attributes,
+- Supports SVG including xlink-attributes,
-- Built in store and dispatcher,
+- Built in immutable store,
 - Template middleware,
 - A functional interface,
 - No build pipeline required,
-- Modular,
 - Give or take 4Kb in size (1.5Kb with gzip).

-## Coming Soon™
+### Coming Soon™
-- A decoupled DOM (for isomorphic rendering),
 - A router,
+- A way to define an expected content structure for a component,
+- Component lifecycle methods,
+- Investigate JSX-compatibility (see x.element)
+- ~~Store immutability~~.

+### Maybe one day...
-- Store immutability.
+- Isomorphic rendering

-## Possibly never
 - Unit tests,
 - Performance tests,
 - Full documentation.

 ## Basic Usage